centreon/centreon-broker/doc/user/modules.rst

 port                    Port on which Centreon Broker should listen (if
-                        no host is defined) or connect to. protocol                Choose your protocol (bbdo or ndo). socket_write_timeout    The number of milliseconds to wait for data to be sent in the socket before the waiting timeout.
+                        no host is defined) or connect to. protocol                Choose your protocol (bbdo or ndo). socket_write_timeout    The number of microseconds to wait for data to be sent in the socket before the waiting timeout.
 If not present, or 0, the write will never time out.